chris-rutkowski/taptest/docs/docs/tutorial/snapshots.md

 ## 🎉 Achievement Unlocked!

 You've mastered visual regression testing!
 Your test suite now combines functional testing with pixel-perfect visual validation.
 You're protecting against both logic bugs and design regressions.

+## 🧑‍💻 Debugging with snapshots

+Snapshots help with more than just visual regression - they're fantastic debugging tools!
+Add them temporarily to see your test's progress step-by-step and quickly identify where issues occur.

 ## 📚 Next steps